Vaccine administration practices: Canadian Immunization Guide

 Active immunizing agents should not be administered into the buttock (gluteal muscle).
 The gluteal muscle is an acceptable site for administration of Ig when large volumes are administered, and activation of the immune system is not required, but appropriate site selection of the gluteal muscle is necessary to avoid injury to the sciatic nerve.

-For additional information about administration of parenteral vaccines to people with bleeding disorders refer to Immunization of Persons with Chronic Diseases in Part 3.
+For additional information about administration of parenteral vaccines to people with bleeding disorders refer to Immunization of persons with chronic diseases in Part 3.

-Intramuscular (IM) injections
+Intramuscular injections

-Intramuscular injections of vaccine are administered into the anterolateral thigh muscle (vastus lateralis) in newborns, preterm infants and infants less than 12 months of age.
+Intramuscular injections (IM) of vaccine are administered into the anterolateral thigh muscle (vastus lateralis) in newborns, preterm infants and infants less than 12 months of age.
 The anterolateral thigh or the deltoid muscle can be used for toddlers and older children.
 The deltoid is usually often selected as the injection site in these age groups as temporary muscle pain post-vaccination in the anterolateral thigh muscle may affect ambulation.
 The deltoid muscle of the arm is the preferred injection site in adolescents and adults (unless the muscle mass is not adequate, in which case the anterolateral thigh can be used).
 Clinical judgment should be used when selecting needle length for IM injections as consideration should be given to vaccine recipient's weight, gender and age.
 IM injections should be administered at a 90o angle.
 The skin should be stretched flat (between thumb and forefinger) at the time of administration.

 Large volumes of immune globulin for IM injection (greater than 2 mL for children or greater than 3 to 5 mL for adults, depending on muscle mass) should be divided and injected at 2 or more sites.
 Currently available human Ig preparations, with the exception of standard intravenous Ig, varicella Ig, CMV Ig, vaccinia Ig and botulism Ig must not be given IV because of the risk of rare anaphylactic reactions.

-Subcutaneous (SC) injections
+Subcutaneous injections

-For infants younger than 12 months of age, the usual site for SC administration of vaccine is the subcutaneous tissue of the anterolateral thigh; if necessary, the upper triceps area of the arm may be used.
+For infants younger than 12 months of age, the usual site for subcutaneous (SC) administration of vaccine is the subcutaneous tissue of the anterolateral thigh; if necessary, the upper triceps area of the arm may be used.
 SC injections for vaccine recipients 12 months of age and older are usually given into the subcutaneous tissue of the upper triceps area of the arm.
 SC injections should be administered at a 45o angle.
 Pinching of the skin may be necessary to ensure injection into the subcutaneous tissue.

-Intradermal (ID) injections
+Intradermal injections

-ID vaccine administration technique is product-specific and should be applied according to the vaccine's product monograph or product leaflet.
+Intradermal (ID) vaccine administration technique is product-specific and should be applied according to the vaccine's product monograph or product leaflet.

 The inner forearm is the preferred site for ID injections.
 The skin should be pulled taut with the non-dominant hand at the time of administration to ensure easy penetration of the needle.
 ID injections should be administered at a 5° to 15° angle.
 The needle should be inserted slowly into the dermis until the entire bevel is under the skin without aspirating.
 The injection should produce a noticeable pale elevation of the skin known as a wheal.
 A wheal is an area of the skin that is raised like a blister or bubble.
 The presence of a wheal 6 mm to 10 mm in diameter indicates that the medicine has been administered into the dermis properly.
 If a wheal does not form, remove the needle and repeat the procedure in preferably a separate anatomic injection site (different limb) or in the same limb but separated by at least 2.5 cm (1 inch).